Skip nav to main content.

 Got a Jar of Pennies?
 Here Is the Easiest Way to Turn Them Into Something Useful.

 No sorting.
 No rolling.
-Just bring your loose change to a PDCU coin machine and let it count everything for you.
-Then put that total to work.
+Bring your loose change to a PDCU coin machine and let it count everything for you.
+A 3% service fee applies for members.

 📍